Streamline your company incorporation in the Philippines

 The economy in the Philippines has rapidly grown in the last few years.
-Additionally, regulatory changes made the process of establishing a legal entity in the Philippines simpler.
-These important changes have motivated foreign investors to expand their business to the Philippines.
+Additionally, regulatory changes made the process of establishing a legal entity in the Philippines more simple for foreign companies.

 You can choose from the following options to establish a legal entity in the Philippines:

 The Philippines offers a lucrative opportunity to create and manage a local company of your own.
 We can work with you to identify a company structure that best aligns with your in-country strategy and long-term development plans.

 By partnering with New Horizons Global Partners, we’ll help you manage your company’s end-to-end incorporation.
 This includes:

 - Handling payroll setup and registration.
 Once incorporation is complete, we transition employees from their current employment status – under our PEO – into that of your company.

 - Overseeing the same benefits your company has been providing to your foreign employees under the ownership of your new subsidiary.

 - Gathering local employment contracts and legally mandated materials for the establishment of your new entity.

 - Strategic guidance in matters concerning contract negotiations with employees.